INTRODUCING GLOBAL SUPERSTAR GIGI HADID AS A NEW AMBASSADOR FOR MILLION GOLD FOR HER

 "Gigi brings the spirit of our legacy.
 In her, I see similarities with Monsieur Rabanne's iconic muses – from Jane Birkin to Jane Fonda as Barbarella.
 She also brings her own distinct personality that makes her the perfect embodiment of the modern Rabanne woman."
 Jerome Leloup – Vice-president Rabanne

 Gigi will appear in the campaign from August 26, 2024.
-Million Gold For Her will be available in 30ml, 50ml, 90ml and a 200ml refill, as well as a Body Lotion and Deodorant Spray.
+Million Gold For Her will be available in 30ml, 50ml, 90ml and a 200ml refill, as well as a Body Lotion.

 Share this article